I know how to pick them

 God forbid there’s no chase and no self-doubt, and instead just a wholehearted, beautiful love in which you bloom and feel fucking fantastic about yourself.
 And by the way, it does exist.
 There’s hundreds of women in relationships with wonderful men who are completely available.

 So when the drama starts to gets too much, and he’s not there, physically or emotionally, walk the fuck away.
 You already know you deserve better, because you say it to your girlfriends’ every time you’re sobbing on the bathroom floor.

-Let’s stop spitting out these enabling behaviours in the form of comforting sentences and we’ll all be doing each other an incredible service.
-And let me clarify, these behaviours aren’t just because you love the hunt, or you get a kick out of the chase, or you’re strong enough to handle all the drama because you’re a Spartan queen, or whatever else it is that you tell yourself.
+Let’s stop spitting out these enabling behaviors in the form of comforting sentences and we’ll all be doing each other an incredible service.
+And let me clarify, these behaviors aren't just because you love the hunt, or you get a kick out of the chase, or you’re strong enough to handle all the drama because you’re a Spartan queen, or whatever else it is that you tell yourself.
 Because you hate the hunt, the chase is stupid, the drama exhausting and these are not battles you should be fighting anyway.